-NOTE: Food Stamp Certification for residents of shelters for battered women and their children is based on the income, assets and expenses of the women and their children.
+NOTE: SNAP certification for residents of shelters for battered women and their children is based on the income, assets and expenses of the women and their children.
+See Sections 11.5 and 14.2.

 The following steps are used to determine countable income for cases meeting the eligibility tests in item 1 above.